pdf-raku/PDF-API6/README.md

 ### update

-Performs a fast incremental save of a previously opened document.
+In-place update of a PDF file

     my PDF::API6 $pdf .= open('our/to/be/updated.pdf');
     #...